Neural Networks¶

 Bottou, Léon.
 "Large-scale machine learning with stochastic gradient descent."
 In Proceedings of COMPSTAT'2010, pp. 177-186.
 Physica-Verlag HD, 2010.

-learning rate
+need to set a learning rate

-ADAM adaptive rate, momentum
+ADAM combines adaptive rate and momentum

 Kingma, D. P., \& Ba, J. (2014).
 Adam: A method for stochastic optimization. arXiv preprint arXiv:1412.6980.